 This vegetable packed Orzo Soup is all done in one pan for a fuss free comforting meal that will warm you up on a cold day.
 Quick and easy, adaptable and full of flavour - what more could you want from a soup?
+It's a great way to use orzo too.

 This is a small batch vegetable soup, that is all done in one pan for minimal mess.
 You can easily double or triple this recipe, as it's great for batch cooking and freezing.
+It's vegan, vegetable packed and super filling.

 - Garlic - You can use frozen garlic or some lazy garlic from a jar to make this soup really easy.